lhqing/brain/README.md

-# allen
+# Brain
-Inhouse analysis of Allen Brain Atlas data.
+Inhouse analysis of Allen Brain Atlas data and custom datasets.

+Not for general usage.